コンテンツにスキップ

 * Click here for the official website!

-Founded in 1887 by the Ishikawa family, who had worked as spear lacquers for the Odawara clan since the Edo period.
-We are particular about using domestic materials, and we are consistently working on everything from woodworking to painting.
+The Ishikawa family, who have worked as spear painters for the Odawara clan since the Edo period, are a workshop established in 1887.
+They are committed to using domestic materials and handle everything from woodworking to painting.

-Since lacquerware is a natural product, it can be damaged if used.
-On the other hand, Odawara lacquerware can be repainted as many times as you like, so please ask at the store about the maintenance of your precious ware.
+Lacquerware is a natural product, so it can become damaged through use.
+However, Odawara lacquerware can be repainted as many times as you like, so feel free to ask at the store about the maintenance of your precious ware.

 [Address] 1-19-16-102 Sakaemachi, Odawara City